-- The hardware type (htype) MUST be set to 1 (Ethernet). - The hardware length (hlen) MUST be set to 6. - The client hardware address (chaddr) MUST be set to the 48 bit MAC address associated with the RF interface of the CM. - The "client identifier" option MUST be included, with the hardware type set to 1, and the value set to the same 48 bit MAC address as the chaddr field. - The "parameter request list" option MUST be included.
-The option codes that MUST be included in the list are: - Option code 1 (Subnet Mask) - Option code 2 (Time Offset) - Option code 3 (Router Option) - Option code 4 (Time Server Option) - Option code 7 (Log Server Option) - Option code 60 (vendor class identifier).
-The CM MUST include the string "docsis 1.0" in this field
+- The hardware type (htype) MUST be set to 1 (Ethernet). - The hardware length (hlen) MUST be set to 6. - The client hardware address (chaddr) MUST be set to the 48-bit MAC address associated with the RF interface of the CM. - The "client identifier" option MUST be included, with the hardware type set to 1, and the value set to the same 48-bit MAC address as the chaddr field. - Option code 60 (vendor class identifier).
+The CM MAY include the string "docsis 1.0" in this field